cyberway/cyberway.documentation/devportal/golos_contracts/golos.publication_contract.md

   * `permlink` — relative address of the message.
   * `parentacc` — account name of the parent message author to which the response is formed via this `createmssg` action.
 In case of a zero value of `parentacc`, the created message will be considered as a post.
   * `parentprmlnk` — relative address of the parent message.
   * `beneficiaries` — a structure containing the names of beneficiaries and total amount of their fees.
-This amount is a percentage of total fees for the message.
+This amount is a percentage of total reward for the message.
-  * `tokenprop` — a fee amount (amount of tokens).
+  * `tokenprop` — amount of tokens.
 This value cannot exceed the `maxtokenprop` value  specified in `set_rules`.
   * `vestpayment` — `true`, if a user gives permission to pay in vestings in case of battery resource exhaustion (the message is sent regardless of battery resource).
 Default value is `false`.
   * `headermssg` — title of the message.
   * `bodymssg` — body of the message.